dickhardt/verified-autocomplete-claims/README.md

 - **4.3** - The browser checks that the `.well-known/web-identity` file contains JSON that includes the following properties:

-- *vac_issuance_endpoint* - the API endpoint the browser calls to obtain an VAC-JWT
+- **vac_issuance_endpoint** - REQUIRED - the API endpoint the browser calls to obtain an VAC-JWT
-- *vac_jwks_uri* - the URL where the issuer provides its public keys to verify the VAC-JWT
+- **vac_jwks_uri** - REQUIRED - the URL where the issuer provides its public keys to verify the VAC-JWT
+- **vac_registration_uri** - OPTIONAL - the URL the browser can load in a popup window for a user to enable an Issuer

+> Can we have the browser pass the email as a query parameter to the `vac_registration_uri` to provide a more seamless user experience for registration?

 Each of these properties MUST include the issuer domain as the root of their hostname.